ABOUT

 BIO

-Voliakovsky has received the Su-Casa LMCC Lower Manhattan Cultural Council Art Grant three years running and has been awarded additional honors including the UNNE Award (Corrientes University Cultural Center & Northeast Cultural Center, Argentina, 2019) and the National Fund for the Arts (Buenos Aires, Argentina, 2019) among others.
-They have participated in residencies such as Sur Polar Antarctic Residency (Argentina), Take a Breath Residency at The Action Lab (New York), Ruina Residency (Oaxaca, Mexico), Überbau Haus (São Paulo, Brazil), and Alberdi Artist Residency (Córdoba, Argentina), among others.
+Selected for the 112° Salón Nacional de Artes Visuales Award (2025, Buenos Aires), Voliakovsky has received the SU-CASA / Lower Manhattan Cultural Council art grant four years in a row since 2023, as well as the UNNE Award (Corrientes University Cultural Center, Argentina, 2019), the support from the National Fund for the Arts (Buenos Aires, 2019), and Second Prize in the Proyecto–A award (Buenos Aires, 2014).
+They have participated in residencies such as Sur Polar Antarctic Residency (Argentina), Take a Breath at The Action Lab (New York), Ruina Residency (Oaxaca, Mexico), Überbau Haus (São Paulo, Brazil), among others.
+Voliakovsky has given lectures at Harvard University (Boston), Purchase College (SUNY, New York), HB Studio (New York), the Consulate of Argentina in New York, the National University of Bogotá (Colombia), Recoleta Cultural Center (Buenos Aires), among others.

 DOWNLOAD BIO & STATEMENT